laravel/docs/vite.md

 <a name="react"></a>
 ### React

-If you would like to build your front-end using the [React](https://reactjs.org/) framework, then you will also need to install the `@vitejs/plugin-react` plugin:
+If you would like to build your frontend using the [React](https://reactjs.org/) framework, then you will also need to install the `@vitejs/plugin-react` plugin:

 ```sh
 npm install --save-dev @vitejs/plugin-react